The-Politico/interactive-news-developer-guide/tipsheets/cms-embeds/hide-the-cube-ad-on-desktop.md

 ###### Use this code sparingly, be creative in your layout -- ideally we would not have to deploy this code.

 Sometimes, on desktop the cube ad gets in the way on desktop, chopping up your graphic.
-Here's how to hide the first cube ad on **DESKTOP ONLY**
+Here's how to hide the first cube ad on **DESKTOP ONLY. **

 ```html
 .story-interrupt.pos-alpha.predetermined {